-In accordance with the new sanitary import requirements published on AUPSA's Resolution AUPSA- DINAN-009-2018 of April 13, 2018, all seafood imports, including fish meal for human consumption, can only be imported into Panama if they come from eligible countries, regions, zones, or facilities recognized by AUPSA.
+In accordance with the new sanitary import requirements published on Resolution AUPSA-DINAN-009-2018 of April 13, 2018, all seafood imports, including fish meal for human consumption, can only be imported into Panama if they come from eligible countries, regions, zones, or facilities recognized by the GOP.
 This new import requirement is applicable for all countries.